 First of all (like even mentioned in the previous posts), choose comfortable clothing for yourself and kids.
-Clothes which are made for activity – a lot of walking and climbing.

 As an obvious keeper, medicines and liniments including AntiHistamines, band-aids, thermometer, and ORS etc. should be kept handy in the luggage.
 We have talked about it already in THIS post.